Orbio-Earth/Project-Eucalyptus/README.md

 # How to contribute or ask questions

-Please use Github Issues if you want to contribute or ask questions.
 We are open to contributions for which we request you to either create a PR or discuss it within a Github Issue.